Class IterableSubject

 @CanIgnoreReturnValue

-Checks that a subject contains exactly the provided objects or fails.
+Checks that the actual iterable contains exactly the provided objects.

 To also test that the contents appear in the given order, make a call to inOrder() on the object returned by this method.